Enhance Peace of Mind

 You don't need to be Buddhist to benefit from these practical teachings.
 Each class includes a relaxing breathing meditation, a teaching, a contemplative meditation, and a closing dedication.
 Classes can be attended individually or as a series.

-The Thursday night meditation class is taught by Gen Kelsang Chokyi with guest Kadampa teachers on occasion.
+The Thursday night meditation class is taught by Gen Kelsang Chokyi.
+This series is based on the book How to Understand the Mind by Geshe Kelsang Gyatso.

 $12 drop-in | pay at the door